 - Minimum 3.0 GPA over all Computer Science course work completed at University of Houston

-- Approval from the Computer Science Director of Undergraduate Studies
+- Approval from the Department of Computer Science via an application.

 Eligibility to enroll in dual credit courses does not constitute automatic admission to the graduate program.

 - graduate admissions prerequisite courses (numbered between 6001 and 6013) are not eligible

 - special topics, special problems, research, thesis/dissertation (6397 and higher) are not eligible